swimmingly/yodrew.github.io/index.md

 Since 1832, hygiene has taught industrial society appreciation for nature's way.
 Worldwide massive increases in public health quickly resulted.
 Though little acknowledged, hygiene remains history’s most successful and influential approach to health.

 As with fasting, a hygienic darkroom retreat is a set of normal conditions, temporarily extended.
 Healing occurs by itself.
-The conscious self merely supports this _autonomic_ self-healing maintaining conditions.
+The conscious self merely supports this _autonomic_ self-healing by maintaining conditions.

 Hygiene has long excelled in caring for the self-healing body.
 With darkroom retreating, hygiene now has an equally effective way of caring for the self-healing soul.
 This completes hygiene and holds staggering implications for individuals, society, and the world.